CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-1/Challenge-1.md

     Note: This step is done to initialize the folder as a Git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files repository created in Step 1.

+    Note: Remove the "<>", while entering url and unique id.

       ```pwsh
       git init
       git add .